eostermueller/load-test-in-a-box/README.md

-The Performance Analysis Workbench (PAwb) is a Java load-test-in-a-box that (gulp) aims to educate all Java developers on software performance.
+The Performance Analysis Workbench (PAwb) is the only Java load-test-in-a-box that (gulp) aims to educate all Java developers on software performance.
 Packaged as a Spring Boot uber jar (zip actually), it enables you to re-live datacenter performance firefights on your own desktop.
 The download takes forever, but it installs in less than a minute or so.

 # Performance Analysis Workbench Intro